A homeowner installs an electric radiant floor – a type of electric heater – in his home

 • Energy-efficient – Once the electric radiation starts working, all the electricity channeled there is fully converted to heat.

-• Easy to use – This heating method requires no maintenance and comes with a 30-year warranty.
+• Easy to use – This heating method requires no maintenance and often comes with a 30-year warranty.

 • Don’t limit your floor designs – Electric floors work with all floor designs to keep your home warm.